Dominican Republic Announces 2017 Developments and Boasts Strong Tourism Statistics

-Dominican Annual Tourism Exchange conference speakers announce new tourism projects, official travel statistics, and plans for 2016 regional developments
+Dominican Annual Tourism Exchange conference speakers announce new tourism projects, official travel statistics, and plans for 2017

-DOMINICAN REPUBLIC – MAY 2, 2016 – Tourism industry executives at this year’s Dominican Annual Tourism Exchange (DATE) conference announced several developments to the future of the country and expressed great enthusiasm for the projects to come.
-Radhamés Martínez-Aponte, Technical Vice Minister of Tourism, opened the event with a number of updates pertaining to Dominican Republic’s overall tourism health and news in each major sector within the country.
+DOMINICAN REPUBLIC – MAY 5, 2017 – Tourism industry executives at this year’s Dominican Annual Tourism Exchange (DATE) conference announced several developments for the future of the country and expressed great enthusiasm for the projects to come.
+Radhamés Martínez Aponte, Vice Minister of Tourism, opened the event with several updates about Dominican Republic’s overall tourism health and news in each major sector within the country.

-Officials announced that plans are underway to offer preclearance facilities at Punta Cana International Airport (PUJ) for U.S. travelers returning from Dominican Republic to allow a bypass of U.S. customs after their return to the States, slated to begin in May 2017.
-PUJ continues to be the main point of entry into Dominican Republic – welcoming 66 percent of travelers – followed by Santo Domingo’s Las Americas International Airport (SDQ) and Puerto Plata’s Gregorio Luperón International Airport (POP).
-Together, the three airports represent 92 percent of foreign air travel into DR. Dominican Republic currently has an open- sky policy, allowing for a large influx of flights – nine nationalities do not require a tourist visa, while 145 others (including the US and Canada) need only to purchase a tourist card upon landing.
+PUJ continues to be the main point of entry into Dominican Republic, followed by Puerto Plata’s Gregorio Luperón International Airport (POP) and La Romana International Airport (LRM).
+Together, the three airports represent 92 percent of foreign air travel into DR. Dominican Republic currently has an open-sky policy, allowing for a large influx of flights – nine nationalities do not require a tourist visa, while 145 others (including the US and Canada) need only to purchase a tourist card upon landing.
 It is the country’s dream to eliminate the need for visas entirely and allow all to freely enjoy the variety of attractions offered in the country.

-With Amber Cove in Puerto Plata opening in 2015, cruise arrivals are once again up this year with an increase by 52 percent, coming in at 550,000 visitors.
+With Amber Cove in Puerto Plata opening in 2015, cruise arrivals are once again up this year with an increase by 52 percent, coming in at 832,000 visitors.
 Since Amber Cove’s inauguration, an average of 5,000 cruise visitors arrive weekly to the area, shifting by season.
-The country plans to expand its cruise market beginning in December 2016 in Cap Cana, signing contracts with 11 providers and continuing discussion with six others.
+This growth trend is predicted to continue with an estimated 1 million cruise ship passengers forecasted to visit Dominican Republic in 2017.

 Diversification of Offerings

-Numbers show that tourists are continuing to look for vacations beyond the beach and are showing greater interest in multi-destination travel – 80 percent of all visits to Dominican Republic’s protected areas are by foreigners, demonstrating that visitors are increasingly looking to explore beyond their hotel.
+Numbers show that tourists are continuing to look for vacations beyond the beach and are showing greater interest in multi-destination travel – 80 percent of all visits to Dominican Republic’s protected areas are by foreigners, proving that visitors are increasingly looking to explore beyond their hotel.
 In 2016 Saona Island saw 900,000 visitors as part of day-trips from resorts in Punta Cana, while the Colonial City saw 500,000.

 MITUR is committed to expanding the country’s multi-destination offerings and diversifying its segmentation.
-With more than 8,000 kilometers of roads created or expanded within the past three years, all major touristic areas are now connected and most are accessible within a 2-hour drive.
-With opportunities for a wide range of tourism on the same island, Dominican Republic continues to hold a large advantage over other destinations and is positioned to expand the diversity of its offerings, with MICE, ecotourism and luxury travel among the largest niches of focus for the coming year.
+With more than 8,000 kilometers of roads created or expanded within the past three years, all major touristic areas are now connected and most are accessible within a two-hour drive.
+With opportunities for a wide range of tourism on the same island, Dominican Republic continues to hold a large advantage over other destinations and is positioned to expand the diversity of its offerings, with nature, golf, wedding, culture and adventure travel among the largest niches of focus for the coming year.

 While sun and beach remain the country’s most sought attractions, Dominican Republic continues to work to expand its competitive offerings in the tourism marketplace.
 Between adventurous Puerto Plata, lush Samaná, sunny Punta Cana, luxe La Romana, historic Santo Domingo and more, the country prides itself on offering something for every type of traveler and budget.